Exposing Your Creative Intent for More Powerful Photos

 Ask yourself these questions about what you see through your viewfinder or on your monitor:

 - Is there high contrast or low contrast?

 - Is the light hard or soft?

-- What’s the brightest part of my composition?
+- Where is the brightest part of my composition?

 - What’s the darkest part of my composition?

-- What’s the most important element in my composition?
+- What is the most important element in my composition?

 Being aware of the tone range you are seeing will guide you to set your exposure well.

 Soft light and low contrast make an overall, even exposure possible.
 They will not challenge the ability of a modern camera to capture detail in every part of a photograph.

 Hard light and high contrast require more imaginative thought on your part.
 Your camera has limited capacity to include detail across a broad tone range.
 So you must choose how you will set your exposure.